matthewwdavis/ggideo/README.md

 ## **Example Usage**
-Here is a quick overview on package usage

-Here's a simple example of how to use **ggideo** to create an interactive plot:
+Here's a simple example of how to use **ggideo** to create a plot evaluating chromosome length and telomere presence:

 ```{r}
 library(ggideo)